 Businesses in England and Scotland can produce an Accessibility Guide on a free website, which also features best practice examples, top tips and frequently asked questions.

-More information on the Equality Act and help with good business practice is available on the Equality and Human Rights Commission (EHRC)’s website
+More information on the Equality Act and help with good business practice is available on the EHRC website.

-A series of guides are available to help operators understand what the Act may mean for their business
+The Government has produced a series of guides to help operators understand what the Act may mean for their business on their website.